 See: Against-the-Spread Picks, Straight-Up Picks, Over/Under Picks, explanations on the Play Value Key, Play Value Calculator, Parlay Calculator and In-Depth Analysis of the top picks.

-For baseball wagering tips, please see the MLB Betting Strategy Blog.
 If you are getting a different line than our projection or you are interested in teaser plays or other exotics that use different lines, we've got you covered.
-Simply access the Customizable Predictalator or the Play Analyzer, which allows you to run actual, future or totally hypothetical games while being able to input your own against-the-spread and over/under lines.
-Also, to know who we project to be OUT of each game, check out our injuries information.
+Simply access the Customizable Predictalator, which is available with every team for weekly and full season subscribers to run actual, future or totally hypothetical games while being able to input your own against-the-spread and over/under lines.

 The Play Value Key: